-That means around ten or so weeks to go before your due date!
+That means there are only about ten or so weeks to go before your due date.

 Only 3-5% of babies are born on their due date.

-It can be hard dealing with all the comments you’re likely to get from this point of pregnancy.
+It can be hard to deal with all the comments you’re likely to get from this point until the end of your pregnancy.

 Some people will assume you’re ready to give birth.

-Others will think you’ve got a long way to go.
+Others will think you still have a long way to go.

-But it can be hard to hear everyone’s opinions on your belly size and potential size of your baby.
+It can be difficult to hear everyone’s opinions on the size of your belly and the potential size of your baby.

-If you’re bothered by comments about your belly size, have a read of 7 Reasons Why Belly Size Doesn’t Always Equate To Baby Size.
+If you’re bothered by comments about your belly size, read 7 Reasons Why Belly Size Doesn’t Always Equate To Baby Size.

-Those pesky pregnancy symptoms from early on are back.
+Those pesky pregnancy symptoms from earlier on are back.

 You might be surprised to notice more mood swings these days.

-It’s pretty normal to feel a bit more emotional at this time of pregnancy.
+It’s pretty normal to feel a little more emotional at this time in your pregnancy.

-You might be worried about birth or even if you’ll cope with parenthood.
+You might be worried about the birth, or even wondering whether you’ll cope with parenthood.

 Talk to your care provider if you feel overwhelmed by these thoughts.

-Prenatal depression effects around 10% of women during pregnancy.
+Prenatal depression affects about 10% of women during pregnancy.

 Your doctor or midwife can help if you’re experiencing depression during pregnancy.

-Heartburn may be especially bothersome between now and the baby’s birth day.
+Heartburn could be especially bothersome between now and your baby’s birth.

-That’s because the same hormone that helps your muscles to relax so your baby fits through your pelvis also relaxes the muscles of your oesophagus.
+That’s because the same hormone that helps your muscles to relax, to allow your baby to fit through your pelvis, also relaxes the muscles of your oesophagus.

 This allows stomach acid and food to creep back up, causing that burning sensation.
 Find out what remedies can provide relief from heartburn during pregnancy.

-You’re more likely to feel tired at the end of the day, so making sure you get as much rest as possible is paramount.
+You’re more likely to feel tired at the end of the day, so it’s very important to make sure you get as much rest as possible.

-Try different sleeping positions to maximise your comfort at night.
+Also try different sleeping positions, to maximise your comfort at night.

 The surface of your baby’s brain has been smooth until now.

-But now it’s developing those wrinkles we all associate with how our brains look.
+At this stage, it’s developing those wrinkles we all associate with the way our brains look.

-Because of her brain development, she can regulate her own body heat better now.
+Because of her brain development, your baby can regulate her own body heat better now.

-Your baby at 30 weeks gestation is also able to tell the difference between light and dark.
+At 30 weeks gestation, your baby is also able to tell the difference between light and darkness.

 She will start to shed the hair (lanugo) that has been covering her skin to keep her warm.

-When your baby is born she may have some lanugo left on her back and shoulders.
+When your baby is born she might still have some lanugo left on her back and shoulders.

-You may choose to avoid having to do this by using onesies with pullover mittens if the weather is cold enough.
+You can avoid doing this by using onesies with pullover mittens, if the weather is cold enough.

-Or you can use an emery board to gently file the nails so they’re not sharp.
+Or you can use an emery board to file the nails gently so they aren’t sharp.

 Your baby’s bone marrow is making red blood cells now.

-Your baby’s weight is about 1.6 kg and she is about 38-42 cm long, the size of a cucumber.
+At 30 weeks pregnant, your baby’s weight is about 1.6 kg and she is about 38-42 cm long – the size of a cucumber.

 She will gain about 200 grams each week from now on.